kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsrole.md

 # AWSRole CRD

-AWSRole [configures](https://www.vaultproject.io/docs/secrets/aws/index.html#setup) a Vault role that maps to a set of permissions in AWS as well as an AWS credential type.
+On deployment of AWSRole, the operator [configures](https://www.vaultproject.io/docs/secrets/aws/index.html#setup) a Vault role that maps to a set of permissions in AWS as well as an AWS credential type.
 When users generate credentials, they are generated against this role.
+If the user deletes the `AWSRole` CRD, then respective role will also be deleted from Vault.

 ```yaml